psyhogeos/DockerComposeForDataAnalytics/README.md

 Access RStudio by navigating to ```localhost:8787``` in your browser.
 From there, enter the password located in the ```rstudio.env``` file in the **config** directory ('jupyter1' by default, which can be changed).
 The default username to be entered is 'rstudio'.

 Any scripts created or modified in the **work** directory in the Jupyter Notebooks container will be saved in the **data** directory within this project.
 Similarly, any changes made in the **rstudio** directory in the RStudio container are saved in the same location.
+Any packages installed (e.g., ggplot and its dependencies) will be stored in a directory called **r_pkgs** on the local filesystem.
+This way, the packages do not need to be re-installed each time the container is spun up and the script is run.
 (For more information on managing data in Docker with volumes, see [here](https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose)).